amir-mirzakhani/mechanic/README.md

 ## Website Screenshot

-Click [here] (https://amir-mirzakhani.github.io/mechanic/) to see the demo
+click 	[here](https://amir-mirzakhani.github.io/mechanic/) to see demo

 Description: The above image represents the overall appearance and design of our mechanical website.